 - A person found to be in violation of this section and involved in a motor vehicle or bicycle crash is subject to a civil penalty of $250 plus any other penalty assessments authorized by law.

 - Violations of this section shall be administered pursuant to the procedures for civil traffic violations as set out in A.R.S.
 28-1591 through 28-1601.
 (Ordinance 2014-20, Enacted, July 15, 2014)

 If you would like to take the pledge to be phone-free while driving please print the following certificate, sign it, and hang it up.
 Take pride in not texting and driving!

-Visit NHTSA.gov for more information on distracted driving.
+Visit the National Highway Traffic Safety Administration website for more information on distracted driving.